-Statement Differentiate general relationship between banker and customer with their various terms of banking.
-Organize the accounts which are legally and privacy with their various legal provisions related to the Negotiable Instruments law.
-Classify the kinds of Endorsement in due course with difference between Holders.
-Explain the provisions and obligations related to banker related cheque and dishonour the cheque.
-Develop the benifits for citizens and developments of the banking sector practice the banking laws.
+CO Statement

+CO1 Differentiate general relationship between banker and customer with their

+various terms of banking.

+CO2 Organize the accounts which are legally and privacy with the Negotiable

+Instruments law.

+CO 3 Classify the kinds of Endorsement in due course with difference between

+Holders.

+CO4 Explain the provisions and obligations related to banker related cheque and

+V dishonour the cheque.

+CO5 Develop the benifits for citizens and developments of the banking sector

+practice the banking laws.